Get started with Hangouts

 What you can do with Hangouts

-- Send SMS and Hangouts messages: You can start a Hangout with just one person or multiple people.
-You can also send text messages using Hangouts and your mobile phone number.
+- Send Hangouts messages: You can start a Hangout with only one person or have a group chat with several people.

-- Make phone calls: Almost all calls you make to the U.S. and Canada are free.
-A few U.S. and Canadian destinations will cost USD 1 cent per minute depending on the specific phone number.
-The 1-cent rate may vary depending on the local currency.
-Calls to destinations outside of the U.S. are at low rates, but calling isn't available to all locations.
+- Make phone calls on Wi-Fi or data: Almost all calls you make to the U.S. and Canada are free from all countries where Hangouts calling is available.
+A few U.S. and Canadian destinations will cost 1 cent per minute (USD), or the listed rate for your local currency.
+Calling isn't available to all locations.

-- Share photos, locations, and stickers: You can share photos, stickers, and emoji in conversations.
-On mobile devices, you can also share your location with others.
+- Share photos, videos, locations, and stickers: You can share photos, stickers, and emoji in conversations.
+On mobile devices, you can also share your location with other people.

-What you need to get started on Hangouts
+What you'll need to get started on Hangouts

-- Download and install the latest version of the Hangouts plugin.
-The plugin will allow you to use Hangouts with Chrome, Firefox, and Safari browsers.
+- Computers with Internet Explorer, Firefox & Safari browsers: Download and install the latest version of the Hangouts plugin.